gregorio-project/hyphen-la/patterns/generation/README.md

 ### `flexura.lua`

-This script generates all inflected forms of the Latin words in the input list, as long as these forms are regular.
+This script generates all inflected forms of the Latin words in the input list.
 The script is still under development.
 Currently, only declensed adjective forms (including comparatives, superlatives and adverbs) and the present stem forms of Latin verbs are generated.

 #### Usage:
 	lua5.3 flexura.lua [< inputfile] [> outputfile]